CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 password: pa33w0rd
 ```

-\`clc –help\` will print out the help message, --help works on options
+`clc -–help` will print out the help message, --help works on options
 of the command as well.

-Output of clc –help:
+Output of clc -–help:

 ```